-Celebrate Balkan music and dance this summer at one of our week-long workshops offered in the redwood forests of Northern California and the Catskill Mountains of New York.
-Each week is packed with classes all day (instrument, ensemble, dance, singing) and live-music dance parties all night.
+Celebrate Balkan music and dance at one of our week-long workshops offered in the redwood forests ofand the Each week is packed with classes all day (instrument, ensemble, dance, singing) and live-music dance parties all night.
 Families are welcome, as well as beginners with no previous experience.
 Unforgettable fun for everyone.
 Join the circle.

 The Balkan Music & Dance Workshops provide music, singing, and dance instruction with professional instructors.
 The workshops create a village feeling for a week each summer, and allow Balkan music and dance enthusiasts, young and old, to share ideas and experiences.